-- Dr Sarah Dalziel, Visiting Campus Doctor - Wednesdays, 9-11am
+- Dr Sarah Dalziel, Visiting Campus Doctor, available Wednesdays, 9-11.30am

 What free and confidential services do we provide?

 - Treatment and advice for injuries including wound care.
 No surcharge for ACC visits.

 - Assessment and support for minor illness

-- Health screening including: Blood pressure monitoring, Weight, hearing, vision and blood sugar tests
+- weight, hearing, vision and blood sugar tests

 - Smoking cessation support

-- Regular doctor clinics held, see the Occupational Health Nurse for an appointment
+- Regular doctor clinics, see the health nurse for an appointment

-- Counselling services.
-Home, work and study can create real challenges, but talking it over can help turn big hurdles into manageable steps.
-Don’t wait until problems get on top of you, make an appointment to see our counsellor
+- Home, work and study can create real challenges, but talking it over can help turn big hurdles into manageable steps.
+Don’t wait until problems get on top of you, make an appointment to see our counsellor.

 What else do I need to know?

-- It is recommended that students and staff new to Rotorua register with a local GP (doctor)
+- It is recommended that students and staff new to Rotorua register with a local doctor

 - Students studying forestry, agriculture, horticulture and automotive engineering need to be up to date with adult tetanus vaccinations